ABOUT THE OPPORTUNITY

-- When necessary, assist with the coordination of MNBC communication events and stakeholder engagements.
+- Assists communities with the rollout of events and programs.

 THE IDEAL CANDIDATE

-- Knowledge and/or awareness of Métis people in B.C.
+- Knowledge and/or awareness of the historical and contemporary contributions made by Métis people in BC.

-- Demonstrated ability to effectively communicate both verbally and in writing.
+- Demonstrated ability to communicate both verbally and in writing effectively.

 - Proven ability to prioritize tasks, meet deadlines, and work with minimal supervision.

-- Proven ability to utilize, adapt and embrace new technologies.
-This includes Word, Excel and other database/software required by the role.
+- Proven ability to utilize, adapt and embrace new technologies and other databases/software required by the position.